devpunks/snuggsi/bin/README.md

 ```

-If you need support for windows file a ticket with [this link appended to description](http://tldp.org/LDP/abs/html/dosbatch.html).
+If you need support for windows [file an issue](https://github.com/devpunks/snuggsi/issues)  with [this link appended to description](http://tldp.org/LDP/abs/html/dosbatch.html).

 ## Table of Contents